-Analytical Approach Comments Applicable rating methodologies Corporate Credit Rating Methodology Passenger Road Transport Parent/Group support The rating assigned factors in the very high likelihood of its parent entity, GMPL (rated [ICRA]A+ (Stable)/[ICRA]A1]), extending financial support to it because of the close business linkages between them.
-ICRA also expects GMPL to be willing to extend financial support to VCBOPL out of its need to protect its reputation from the consequences of a Group entity's distress.
-Consolidation/Standalone The rating is based on the standalone financial profile of the company.
+Analytical Approach Comments Applicable rating methodologies Corporate Credit Rating Methodology Parent/Group support The rating assigned factors in the very high likelihood of its parent entity, GCM (rated [ICRA]A+ (Stable)/[ICRA]A1]), extending financial support to it because of the close business linkages between them.
+ICRA also expects GCM to be willing to extend financial support to VCBOPL out of its need to protect its reputation from the consequences of a group entity's distress.
+Consolidation/Standalone Standalone